unweave/unweave-v1/docs/src/pages/docs/dockerfile.md

 learning stack.
 If you need to customize the environment further, you can use a Dockerfile to specify the base image to use for the Session.

-You can enable custom images by passing the `--ex-dockerfile` experimental flag when creating a new Session.
+You can enable custom images by passing the `--x-dockerfile` experimental flag when creating a new Session.
 Unweave will detect a `Dockerfile` at the root of your project and use it to build the Session image.